patrik-u/circles/New Instance Guide.md

 5. Set Document ID to "config"
 6. Add field with name "host_url" type "string" and as value set your project url (https://yourproject.com), if you set up a custom domain in Configuring Hosting then use that one otherwise use the url to firebase host url.
 Click save.

+#### Add Global Circle

+The global circle is the default circle users encounter on the platform.
+Here is to allow users to chat in the global circle:

+1. Add Collection "circles"
+2. Add document "global" to the collection
+3. Add field "is_public" and set it to true.

 #### Adding firebase rules

 1. Click on the Rules tab in the Firestore Database section.